core-wg/yang-cbor/draft-veillette-core-cool-librry-latest.md

 ###  modules-state/module

-This mandatory list contains one entry for each YANG module supported by the server.
+This mandatory list contains one entry for each YANG module supported by the server endpoint.
 There MUST be an entry in this list for each revision of each YANG module that is used by the server.

 # YANG Module "ietf-cool-library"